 See also: Helping with Anxiety | Innovative technology and techniques

 Your orthodontist will carry out a thorough examination of the face, the jaws and the teeth.
 This is usually followed by radiographs (X-ray examination) and impressions (moulds) of the teeth.
 These records will help your orthodontist diagnose the underlying problems with your bite correctly, and formulate a suitable treatment plan which aims to straighten your teeth perfectly, improve your bite and give you an attractive smile.

-You may be invited to make another appointment after the examination appointment, in which we will discuss your orthodontic problems and customised treatment plan in detail.
+In many cases, your specialist orthodontist will need an opportunity for a careful and meticulous study of the records we have taken in order to arrive at a considered decision regarding your treatment plan.
+You may therefore be invited to make another appointment in which we could discuss your orthodontic problems and customised treatment plan in detail.